FREE SHIPPING on orders over $75 International: over $250

 Why Use A Tetsubin?

-It is believed that not only does the iron material of the teapot enrich the water, but also the properties help to smooth the taste of the water.
+It is believed that not only does the teapot's iron material enrich the water, but its properties also help smooth the taste of the water.
 This makes it perfect for brewing delicate Japanese teas.
-Additionally, the tea's after-taste becomes more prominent and sweet.
-If you happen to own a tetsubin, try the water boiled in it side by side with regular boiled water.
+Additionally, the tea's aftertaste becomes more prominent and sweet.
+If you happen to own a tetsubin, try boiling water in it and then taste it side by side with regular boiled water.
 Do you notice the difference?

 Although we can brew any type of tea in a tetsu kyusu, we particularly enjoy brewing Japanese teas.
 One of the best features of cast-iron teapots is their heat-retaining quality.
-For this purpose, we mainly prefer using our tetsu kyusu during the colder weather, especially when brewing up some roasted green tea — hojicha!
+For this purpose, we mainly prefer to use our tetsu kyusu in colder weather, especially when brewing roasted green tea—hojicha!

 japanese roasted green tea